dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file may be updated independently if the secondary files are revised.)

-  Key: Version number - Release date.
-Notes
+  `Version number - Release date.
+Notes`

+  1.1.1 - 27 September 2008.
+Better nesting correction when omitable closing tags are absent

   1.1 - 29 June 2008. '$config["hook_tag"]' and '$config["format"]' introduced for custom tag/attribute check/modification/injection and output compaction/beautification; fixed a regex-in-$spec parsing bug